 There are essentially two potential problems with adding tags within folder names: folder names could be very long, and keyword consistency.

 Adding many keywords will make your folder name very long.
 But if you limit yourself to three to five keywords you should be fine.
 The key to keywords (tags) is to be consistent and develop a set of tags that would be used for all folders.
-But these issues will be the subject of another article.Read related articles:
+But these issues will be the subject of another article.Start organizing now using detailed, step-by-step instructions and videos: